What is Bastion?

 Is Bastion as 501c3 charity (registration in the US that allows for tax-deductible donations)?

-Bastion was registered in March 2019 and filed the 501c3 application in August 2019.
-We expect to obtain charity status by early 2020.
+Bastion was registered in March 2019 and received the determination of tax-exempt status in November 2019.

 You do not donate to Bastion.